erizov/Professor/semester_1/lecture_01_sorting_fundamentals/insertion_sort/README.md

 1. Implement Insertion Sort from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems
 6. Compare stability, in-place properties, and performance characteristics

 ### Short Description

-A simple sorting algorithm that builds the final sorted array one element at a time by inserting each element into its correct position.
+A simple sorting strategy that builds the final sorted array one element at a time by inserting each element into its correct position.
 Addresses sorting small datasets or nearly-sorted arrays efficiently.
 Example: Sorting playing cards in hand [7, 3, 9, 2] → [2, 3, 7, 9].
 Operates by maintaining a sorted subarray and inserting each new element in the correct position.

 **Key Characteristics:**
 - **Time Complexity**: O(n²) worst case because each element may need to be compared with all previous elements, but O(n) for nearly sorted arrays.